CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

 The project requirements included:

-  + Examination of the organization's web application, leading to the discovery of vulnerabilities embedded in their website.
-Leveraging Burp Suite, identified and documented these vulnerabilities, aiming to fortify the organization's online security.
+  + Examination of the organization's web application and leveraging Burp Suite, identifying and documenting these vulnerabilities, aiming to fortify the organization's online security.

   + Employing the MITRE framework to systematically scrutinize the security of the organization's Linux and Windows hosts.
 Allowing vulnerabilities and potential threat vectors within the infrastructure to be uncovered.